-Snorkelling with whale sharks.
+Snorkeling with whale sharks.
 A truly unique opportunity to swim with the largest fish in the world – whale sharks.
-The size of these giants can reach 12 meters lengtt!
-At the same time they are absolutely harmless for humans because they eat plankton.
-The most popular places where they can be found in Maldives are Dhigurah, Dhangethi, Omadhoo.
+The size of these giants can reach 12 meters length!
+At the same time, they are absolutely harmless for humans because they eat plankton.
+The most popular places where they can be found in the Maldives are Dhigurah, Dhangethi, Omadhoo.

 But it is not 100% guaranteed that you can see sharks during your trip.

 When going to big game fishing you’re given a bigger fishing tackle box, and that means that you’ll be hunting big fish at sea!
-But in this case you usually take a photo with the fish you caught and then let them free.
-The cost starts from $150 per person.
+But in this case, you usually take a photo with the fish you caught and then let them free.
+The cost starts at $150 per person.

 Romantic dinner on the beach/a picnic island/a sandbank.
-In case of the sandbank, it depends on the rise of the tide.
+In the case of the sandbank, it depends on the rise of the tide.
 If the tides are high on the day of the excursion, the sandbank is flooded.
 The cost is $80-140 per two persons.
-Setting, the dinner itself and transfer (to the picnic island or the sandbank) are included.
+The setting, the dinner itself, and transfer (to the picnic island or the sandbank) are included.